Dmitri9149/Learn-NEXT.JS-with-Postgres/README.md

 The application is for learning Next.JS , Vercel, Postgres.

 The app helps to select dog breed.

+Work is in progress.

 At the moment only the ```dashboard``` path is working, something like:
 ```